RasaHQ/rasa-calm-demo/README.md

 `rasa-calm-demo` is a chatbot built with Rasa's LLM-native approach: [CALM](https://rasa.com/docs/rasa-pro/calm).
 The bot is used during the QA process of Rasa to test the CALM features and capabilities.
-It is not intended to show best practices for building a production-ready bot!

 > [!CAUTION]
 > Please note that the demo bot is an evolving platform.
 The flows currently
 > implemented in the demo bot are designed to showcase different features and
 > capabilities of the CALM bot.
 The functionality of each flow may vary, reflecting
 > CALM's current stage of development.

+> [!IMPORTANT]
+> `rasa-calm-demo` is not intended to show best practices for building a production-ready bot.

 > [!NOTE]
 > This demo bot is currently compatible with `3.13.0a1.dev5`.